priestjim/chef-jemalloc/README.md

 Platform
 --------

-The following platforms are supported and tested under test kitchen:
+The following platforms are supported and tested using Vagrant:

 * Ubuntu 12.04, 12.10
 * CentOS 6